The answers you need to work effectively under the Societies Act

 More than ever before, societies in BC resemble corporations under the Societies Act that came into force in November 2016.
 Innovations and reforms modeled on the Business Corporations Act clarify a BC society's identity and role as a non-profit, non-share corporation.
 New forms of societies with different requirements can be bewildering for practitioners; let CLEBC guide you through the maze of member-funded societies, extraprovincial non-share corporations, pre-existing societies, occupational title societies, previously unalterable provisions, special consent requirements, CRT dispute resolution and orders, and other issues.

 The British Columbia Societies Guide is a comprehensive, authoritative handbook on all aspects of societies under the Act and Regulations.
-The Guide contains accessible, topical coverage (see the "More Details" tab) and, new for 2016, 16 precedents including various consents, notices, and resolutions.
+The Guide contains accessible, topical coverage (see the "More Details" tab), and 19 precedents, including various consents, notices, and resolutions.

-The Guide was written and updated in 2019 by Dierk Ullrich of Fasken Martineau LLP as a chapter for CLEBC's British Columbia Company Law Practice Manual.
+The Guide is written and updated by Dierk Ullrich of Fasken as a chapter for CLEBC's British Columbia Company Law Practice Manual.
 Requests from the BC legal community convinced CLEBC to offer this chapter as a stand-alone publication for practitioners who need to home in on this specialized area.

 Annual subscription rates are based on firm size.
 A monthly payment option is available.